laurlen2112/alphabet_soup/README.md

 # Neural Network Charity Analysis

 ## Overview:
 The purpose of this is analysis is to use a neural network to predict whether applicants funded by Alphabet Soup would be successful if funded.

 The data file is a CSV containing information on over 34,000 organizations.
 This analysis is comprised of three broad steps.
 The first step pre-processes the code.
-The second step is the first attempt of running the data through a neural network.
+The second step contains the first attempt of running the data through a neural network.
 The third step employs various methods to optimize it.
 The "IS_SUCCESSFUl" column is the target variable because the model is attempting to predict whether the organizations will be successful.
 The remaining columns are features of the model.

 ## Results:
 * [Deliverable 1](https://github.com/laurlen2112/neural_network_charity_analysis/blob/main/AlphabetSoupCharity.ipynb): Pre-Processing